jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-34.md

-+++
+---
-title= "The great number of scholarly works is an obstacle to attaining scholarship" description= "A student's whole lifetime would not suffice to know all the literature that exists in a single discipline, (even) if he were to devote himself entirely to it" image= "/covers/muq.jpg" author= "Ibn Khaldun" date= 2022-01-05 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-33" linkbtext= "Part 33" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-37" linkftext= "Part 37" heading= "Part 34"
+title: "The great number of scholarly works is an obstacle to attaining scholarship"
+description: "A student's whole lifetime would not suffice to know all the literature that exists in a single discipline, (even) if he were to devote himself entirely to it"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 34"
+date: 2021-11-12
+---

 <!-- ## 34.
 The great number of scholarly works is an obstacle on the path to attaining scholarship -->